 It's a big job to successfully carry out these five core tasks as a community manager.
 But what features does a community manager need to ensure that these core tasks are properly fulfilled?
 We asked a number of experts!

-We, as Open Social community builders, asked our own community manager and other community managers and trainers to answer this question.
-Below you will find the most important, indispensable qualities according to these experts.
+We, as Open Social community builders, asked our own community managers and other community managers and trainers to answer this question.
+Below you will find the most important, indispensable community manager characteristics and qualities according to these experts.

 1. Listen, listen and listen again

 'Listening is very important in a community.
 By listening, so by reading the messages and comments in the community, you identify what is going on among the users.'
 These are the wise words from Evelien Schut, the community consultant at Open Social.

 'As a community manager you have to know exactly what is going on in the community.
 Managing a community is more than just a one-off strategy and implementing it.
 You have to constantly gauge the effect of your actions, what works or does not work?
 Do you need to refine?
 Should you possibly involve other people from the organization or from the community?
 In short, keep monitoring and adjusting.'

 Je kunt maar beter stiekem heel goed luisteren (via GIPHY)